jekyll/minima/_posts/2022-02-02-inner-compass.md

 #### **Reminders**

 - Failure is given

-- Checklists works

-- It is ok to change your mind

-- Comparison is the thief of joy

-- Assume positive intent always

-- The cost of perfection is inaction

-- Reflection > Reading New Content

-- Action is the antidote to anxiety

-- Enthusiasm is worth 25 IQ points

 - Create a lot of noise.
 Look for signal

 - Don’t be the best.
 Be the only (Porter).

-- Stay within your circle of competence

 - No one died from over-communication

 - Always share the why.
 And give examples

 - Look at what they do and not what they say

-- Everything in life happens for a good reason

-- The two best teachers — experience & doing

-- You learn more from failure than from successs

-- Cut your losses.
-Double down on what's working

 - Having a plan is important.
 Even if it is a bad plan